EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[SelectiveInformationSharingApproach1.png]]

 - **selective encryption**: the authorization policy deﬁned by the data owner is translated into an equivalent encryption policy.
-Different parts of the datas are encrypted with different keys and giving a user only one of the keys grants him access only to that specific fragment of the datas
+Different parts of the datas are encrypted with different symmetric keys and giving a user only one of the keys grants him access only to that specific fragment of the datas

 ![[SelectiveInformationSharingApproach2.png]]